-The methods and protocols used in data collection must be consistent with guidelines approved by the Council and adopted by the region.
-It is important to note that while the ISRP checks these criteria, it is Bonneville that enforces the guidelines.
-Guidelines appropriate for the collection and reporting of data at the project scale include:

-The project must have measurable, quantitative biological objectives

-The project must either collect or identify data that are appropriate for measuring the biological outcomes identified in the objectives

-Projects that collect their own data for evaluation must make this data and accompanying metadata available to the region in electronic form

-Data and reports developed with Bonneville funds should be considered to be in the public domain

-Data and metadata must be submitted within six months of their collection

-It is important that all projects reach completion in a timely manner.
-At the present time many researchers do not end their projects at the completion of the performance period but add new objectives that extend the performance period.
-This gives rise to projects with multiple and sometimes unrelated objectives that more closely resemble small programs than discrete projects. (“Infrastructure” projects may warrant an exception to the requirement for an end date.)

-In order to satisfy their contractual obligation, sponsors should be required to submit to Bonneville a final report at the conclusion of every research project.
-Specific ending dates should be required for project objectives and tasks to help sponsors meet their intended deadlines.
-Bonneville should enforce its contracts to withhold payment for projects that have not completed the reporting requirement.
-The final report should be in a form that facilitates review of the results.

-Appendix F. Integrating Research Results into Council Policy and Decision-making
+Appendix D. Integrating Research Results into Council Policy and Decision-making

 Research results must be reviewed and evaluated in order to direct new research and inform ongoing work to protect and restore fish and wildlife.
 The effectiveness of new actions and the results of research into those actions must be evaluated objectively before the results are widely applied in order to avoid misinterpretation.
 For example, for a time logjams were considered impediments to salmon passage and were removed from streams.
 This is what research appeared to support.
 But further objective evaluation revealed that logjams have value in moderating stream flows, reducing sediment transport, and creating pools where smolts rest and rear.
 So rather than remove logjams, fisheries scientists began placing logs and logjams in streams.